 3. Avoma (Best for sales and customer meetings)

 Avoma is an AI meeting assistant tailored for sales, customer success, and consulting teams.
-It records meetings, generates conversation summaries, and provides actionable insights.
+It records calls, produces structured summaries, and pushes action items into CRMs—ideal for revenue teams that need repeatable workflows.

 Avoma best features